jstuder3/cil_taskforce/README.md

     Some time to deal with errors

 In particular, the second-to-last point is a problem with the Euler cluster, because by default your programs aren't allowed to access the internet outside of the ETH intranet.
 Somewhere on the Euler website there's a simple command that activates a proxy (whatever that means, but it makes the internet work I guess).
 Also, make sure to figure out how to enable Python 3.9+ and to update PyTorch to the appropriate version.
 I noticed that with the default version the program sometimes crashes because they recently something about the loss function.
 No idea how to update that stuff, I somehow just barely got it to run.
 If you need any help I may be able to help you, but don't count on it.
 I have no idea what I'm doing.

+You can inspect the training progress either in your console or via tensorboard.
+The logs should be written into a folder called "runs" (maybe you'll have to make that yourself before running so it doesn't crash, idk).
+I'll let you figure out how to do that on your own :)